johneckberg/notes/csc_3511/week_10.md

 * So what happens if we re-use a key?
 The attacker can take the XOR between both messages

 * Part of the issue is that the key must be the same length as the data, so 1 GB key for 1 GB data
+ * is this true for all symmetric keys?

 ### Stream Cypher